bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 The method allows, nevertheless, to detect bifurcations of periodic orbits.
 It seems to work reasonably well for the tutorials considered here.
 For more information, have a look at [`FloquetQaD`](@ref).

-!!! note "Algorithm"
+### Most precise method

-    A more precise algorithm, based on the periodic Schur decomposition will be implemented in the future.
+The state of the art method is based on a Periodic Schur decomposition.
+It is a available by the use of the package [PeriodicSchurBifurcationKit.jl](https://github.com/bifurcationkit/PeriodicSchurBifurcationKit.jl).
+For more information, have a look at `FloquetPQZ`.

 ## Computation with `newton`